bilus/reforms/README.md

 - Add to FAQ: Can I bind to local Om component state?
 - Validation errors in local state in om-reforms.
 Add How can I store validation errors in local state? to FAQ
 - Add table.
 Namespace.
 Example.
 Add to 'controls' example.
 Blog post.
+- Fix :key warning for all examples (esp. group-title).
 - Release 0.4.0

 - Add wizard.
 Update 'controls' example.
 Blog post.
 ANN (mention local state).